-Back in 2010, travel and hospitality brands were all abuzz about social media, in particular Facebook and Twitter.
+In 2010, travel and hospitality brands were all about social media, particularly Facebook and Twitter.
 Six years later, social networks are no longer a trendy topic but rather de rigueur in a travel marketer’s online toolkit.
-Discussions are now more mature about how to integrate a content marketing approach that moves the needle, as brands move from engagement to conversions.
+Discussions are now more mature about how to integrate a content marketing approach that moves the needle as brands move from engagement to conversions.

 (Source: presentations from LeanPlum, Google, Facebook and TripAdvisor representatives, among others)

 - 65% of U.S. mobile users have never downloaded a single application.

 - Half of all mobile apps are downloaded… by only 7% of all mobile users!

 - 80% of time spent on mobile apps is done on the Top 5 most popular mobile apps.

 - Facebook owns two of these Top 5 most popular mobile apps!